 These exceptional cheeses boast the Master’s Mark, a label only bestowed on the wondrous creations of a Master Cheesemaker.
 No matter what you’re in the mood for, these cheeses are bound to be a grate option.

 Sartori Sarvecchio® Parmesan: Made by one of Sartori’s Master Cheesemakers, Larry Steckbauer, this mellow and fruity parmesan is delightfully crumbly and crunchy.
-This parmesan, aged for over 20 months, has won countless accolades--or should we say acco-whey-ds?
-SarVecchio represents 35 years of cheesemaking experience and passion, and we’ve loved every minute of it.
+This parmesan, aged for over 20 months, has won countless accolades.
+SarVecchio represents 35 years of cheesemaking experience and passion, and they've loved every minute of it.

 Edelweiss Creamery Swiss Emmentaler: This alpine-style cheese comes from Master Cheesemaker Bruce Workman, who combines old-world techniques (yup, he uses a traditional copper kettle!) with fresh Wisconsin grass-based milk.
 This emmentaler is produced as a 180-pound wheel of cheese!